History and Guides

 From the Essex Record Office

-Details of repairs to St Mary’s Church Saffron Walden from the parish records from c 1790.
-Many thanks to Beryl Meehan who transcibed this from the Saffron Walden parish registers on-line at www.essexcc.gov.uk/ero Download this document.
+Details of repairs to St Mary's Church Saffron Walden from the parish records from c 1790.
+Many thanks to Beryl Meehan who transcribed this from the Saffron Walden parish registers on-line at www.essexcc.gov.uk/ero Download this document here.

-Other documents from the Essex Record Archives can be found at www.essex.gov.uk/ero – Click on “SEAX – Essex archives” and type “Saffron Walden Parish” in the blank Search Criteria box.
+Other documents from the Essex Record Archives can be found at www.essex.gov.uk/ero In the search box in the middle of the page type in "Saffron Walden Parish" and then press search.